 Quantum MX timers are relevant for the following objects: Aircraft, Components, Equipment, Reminders, Work orders and Logbook Entries.
 Timers allow you to track

 landings, or any other custom time counter based element.
 Timers may be defined with a built-in computation that allows modeling of timer values that are based upon other timers.
 This feature may be used for example to automatically compute PT6 component accumulated cycles.

 Time tracking starts at the Aircraft or Component level.

-Configure the timers for an Aircraft or Component using the edit feature.
-Use the Record Time for selector to configure the available timers.
+Configure the timers for an Aircraft or Component using Timers feature.

 Calculated Values for Since New and Since Overhaul

-When Equipment is added to an aircraft, the equipment will initially be configured to have the same timer setup as it's associated aircraft.
-However, the equipment timer setup may be configured for individual equipment items, allowing custom time tracking for individual pieces of equipment.
+When Equipment is added to an aircraft, the equipment will be configured to have the same timer setup as it's associated aircraft.
+The equipment timer configuration may be edited from the Equipment listing to establish

 Maintenance reminders may be attached to any timer that is configured for an Aircraft, Component, or Equipment.